 One of the most important rules for any investment portfolio is to diversify.
+Diversification is imperative if you want to build a healthy investment portfolio.
 If you have been investing in commercial real estate, for example, you might consider purchasing a residential investment property or buying some shares.
-Even if you aren’t confident in your knowledge of the stock market, you can put some money into Exchange Trading Funds (EFTs), which allow you to invest in a range of companies at once.
+Even if you aren’t confident in your knowledge of the stock market, you can put some money into Exchange Trading Funds (EFTs).
+This investment vehicle allows you to invest in a range of companies at once.

 For example, the S&P 500 represents an index of the top performing 505 US stocks.
 The significant advantage of diversification is that each investment opportunity will have unique risks and market pressures.
 By spreading your money into multiple different areas, any dip in one investment should be supported by gains across the others.

 In addition, in some cases, keeping your investments diverse could also mean knowing when to get out of an investment.
 Having an exit plan is important if an investment isn’t turning out the way you’d expected.
 An essential tip to note is to monitor the market conditions and stay up to date and current with your investments.
 Doing so, you’d know when to cut losses, sell, and move forward to another investment.

 Another tip to building a healthy investment portfolio is to understand your investment account fee structure.
 No matter where you decide to invest, you should always do your research.
 Banks, EFTs, stockbrokers, and superannuation funds all charge fees for their services.
 There is a wide variation to the fee structures that may apply.
 With this in mind, it is vital to check the fine print and compare your options.

 Moreover, if you’re looking into hiring an investment broker or financial advisor or already have one, note that you’re required to pay management fees.
 Management fees typically depend on your investment amount and the management strategy.